AbhigyanBafna/2yearsOfLabs/SY/Python/README.md

 	```

 7. Programming languages use operators to perform various tasks.
-Python has a variety of **arithmetic operators** used to perform calculations.
+Python has a variety of **Arithmetic operators** used to perform calculations.

 	| Operator  | Operation      | Example |
 	| --------- | -------------- | ------- |